|

 mistakes to avoid on the road.

-In OSCE exams, and subsequently
+In OSCE

-in your real life medical encounters, OSCE examiners want you to be
+exams, and subsequently in your real life medical encounters, OSCE

-organized by following specific steps in specific medically and
+examiners want you to be organized by following specific steps in

-performance or the patient safety!
+mistakes concerning your performance or the patient safety!

-driving steps and their sequence, what did you do?
+knowing the specific driving steps and their sequence, what did you

+do?
 Let us guess.
-You

-thought about the logic of each step and its place and its timing in
+You thought about the logic of each step and its

-the sequence.
-You argued with your instructor about that, too.
-You
+place and its timing in the sequence.
+You argued with your

-may even have questioned your instructor's ability by first
+instructor about that, too.
+You may even have questioned your

-listening from him/her then by trying his/her advices yourself.
+instructor's ability by first listening from him/her then by trying

-Definitely you came up with a slightly modified approach that you
+his/her advices yourself.
+Definitely you came up with a slightly

-felt comfortable to perform and your instructor found it acceptable
+modified approach that you felt comfortable to perform and your

-on the point of the guidelines.
-Then you memorized those steps.
+instructor found it acceptable on the point of the guidelines.
+Then

 That is a healthy approach and I